amg-code/FactoringCompositionsoverFFs/README.md

-## The new factorization algorithm
+## How to use the new factorization algorithm

 The new factorization algorithm is given in the file __fXnAlggorithm.sage__.
 This file can be preparsed and loaded as a Python module.
 The algorithm itself is called with the function